IBM Corporation - Kingston

 Cleanup Approach and Progress

-IBM has characterized releases to the groundwater from the site and has implemented a remedial program to capture and treat contaminated groundwater in the shallow aquifer east of Enterprise Drive.
-The low level groundwater contamination existing west of Enterprise Drive does not have a measurable or significant effect on the surface water where it discharges.
+IBM has built a groundwater interceptor system to capture and treat contaminated groundwater in the shallow aquifer east of Enterprise Drive.
+The captured groundwater is treated on-site in an air stripper and the treated effluent is discharged into a site sewer system.
+The low-level groundwater contamination west of Enterprise Drive is focalized and has no measurable effect on the surface water into which it discharges.

 Final Cleanup Status or Projection